 has this capability.

 Brevets are not races; published results traditionally list the finishers alphabetically and may not even include their times.
-For example, you'll have to look toward the bottom of the BMB 2006 finisher list to find GCC's own Andrea "the Italian Stallion" Tossolini, who was only the second cyclist ever to complete the gruelling ride in less than 50 hours.
+For example, you'll have to look toward the bottom of the final Boston-Montreal-Boston (2006) finisher list to find GCC's own Andrea "the Italian Stallion" Tosolini, who was only the second cyclist ever to complete the gruelling ride in less than 50 hours.
 Andrea was unable to convince the officials to sort by first names!

 Unlike traditional century rides which may feature rest stops every 20 miles or so, the Gainesville Cycling Club brevets are unsagged and minimally supported.
-Controls are mostly convenience stores, and riders who abandon will likely need to provide their own transportation back to the start/finish.
+Controls are mostly convenience stores, and riders who abandon will need to arrange their own transportation back to the start/finish.

 Randonneurs are a hardy lot.
 These rides will take place rain or shine, wind or cold, sleet or snow (although the last two are extremely rare in Florida).
 The course is not marked.
 Finding one's way is part of the fun.
 Getting lost is sometimes part of the experience.

-You can enter all the brevets on one form or submit a separate form for each brevet.
 Please preregister.
-If decide not to ride, just notify me before the start, and your registration fee will be cheerfully refunded.
+If decide not to ride, just notify me before the start, and your registration fee will be refunded.